Background pattern

 Severe side effects

-You should inform your doctor immediately if you notice any of the following severe side effects mentioned, as you may need urgent medical treatment.
+You should inform your doctor immediately if you notice any of the following severe side effects, as you may need urgent medical treatment.

-• Liver damage, for example, hepatitis.
-The symptoms of hepatitis are feeling or being sick, loss of appetite, general feeling of being unwell, fever, itching, yellowing of the skin and eyes, and dark-colored urine (very rare side effects (may affect up to 1 in 10,000 patients)).
+• Liver damage, such as hepatitis.
+The symptoms of hepatitis are feeling or being sick, loss of appetite, general malaise, fever, itching, yellowing of the skin and eyes, and dark-colored urine (very rare side effects, affecting up to 1 in 10,000 patients).

 • Ulcers in the stomach or duodenum.
-The symptoms of ulcers are stomach pain (indigestion) between the navel and the breastbone (rare side effects (may affect up to 1 in 1,000 patients)).
+The symptoms of ulcers are stomach pain and discomfort (indigestion) between the navel and the sternum (rare side effects, affecting up to 1 in 1,000 patients).

 • Bleeding in the stomach or intestine.
-This may cause you to have black, tar-like stools or visible blood from the rectum (rare side effects (may affect up to 1 in 1,000 patients)).
+This can cause you to have black, tarry stools or visible blood from the rectum (rare side effects, affecting up to 1 in 1,000 patients).

-• Dizziness (attacks) or convulsions (rare side effects (may affect up to 1 in 1,000 patients)).
+• Seizures or convulsions (rare side effects, affecting up to 1 in 1,000 patients).

-• Fever with muscle stiffness, sweating, decreased level of consciousness (may be symptoms of a condition called "Neuroleptic Malignant Syndrome") (very rare side effects (may affect up to 1 in 10,000 patients)).
+• Fever with muscle stiffness, sweating, decreased level of consciousness (may be symptoms of a condition called "Neuroleptic Malignant Syndrome") (very rare side effects, affecting up to 1 in 10,000 patients).

-• Weakness, sensitivity, or muscle pain, particularly if you are feeling unwell, have a fever, or your urine is dark-colored.
-This may be due to abnormal muscle destruction that can be fatal and cause kidney problems (a condition called rhabdomyolysis).
+• Weakness, sensitivity, or muscle pain, particularly if you feel unwell, have a fever, or have dark-colored urine.
+This may be due to abnormal muscle destruction, which can be life-threatening and cause kidney problems (a condition called rhabdomyolysis).

 The estimated frequency of side effects is as follows: